CreatorOS/Inheritance/Learn.md

 Function that is going to override a parent function must use the keyword `override`.

-Order of inheritance is important.

-You have to list the parent contracts in the order from “most base-like” to “most derived”.

 ```
-// SPDX-License-Identifier: MIT
-pragma solidity ^0.8.3;

-/* Graph of inheritance
-    A
-   / \
-  B   C
- / \ /
-F  D,E

-*/

 contract A {
     function foo() public pure virtual returns (string memory) {
         return "A";